yoniaudi/yoniaudi/README.md

 - 👋 Hi, I’m @yoniaudi
-- 👀 I’m interested in game dev, ar & vr.
+- 👀 I'm interested in development and acquiring new knowledge.
-- 🌱 I’m currently learning computer science and working as a 3D character animator.
+- 🌱 I am currently pursuing a degree in Computer Science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am eager to apply my knowledge and skills in a student position as a developer.
 - 📫 How to reach me?
 Look me up on LinkedIn Yoni Audi.

 <!---